identinet/did-web-server/docs/src/content/docs/getting-started.md

 Congratulations, the server is up and running!
 It does not contain any DID, yet.
 Let's create the first DID:
 `did:web:localhost%3A8000:person`

-did-web-server is using DIDs, Verifiable Credentials (VCs) and Verfiable Presentations (VPs) to verify access and encode data.
+did-web-server uses DIDs, Verifiable Credentials (VCs) and Verfiable Presentations (VPs) to verify access and encode data.
 The following diagram depicts the preparation process for a DID document to be sent to and stored on the server:

 1. First, a cryptographic key is created or an existing key is selected.